Shipping is FREE within the US!

 Step 9: Pressing the Cheese

 It’s time to use your 3D-Printed Combination Cheese Mold / Press!
-Line the mold part with your 2nd cheese cloth.
+Your press will need to be sterilized, but DON’T USE THE DISHWASHER.
+Instead, I recommend a sanitizer, like Star San.
+Next, line the mold part with your 2nd cheese cloth.
 Whey will be seeping out of the mold as you press the curds down, so plan ahead to contain the mess.
 We’ve placed our mold into a pie tin with a hole drilled in one side to manage the leaking whey; you can also just put the mold in the sink.
 Now scoop the curds into the mold.
 Gently press them down as you go.
 The curds should fill the mold all the way to the top.
 Fold the edges of the cheese cloth over the curds, and put the follower on top of that.
 Settle the bracing bar over the top of that, using the wingnuts to secure it.
-Lastly, screw the press downward until it meets the follower and starts compressing the curds.
+Make sure not to tighten the wingnuts too tightly; they are there to keep the bar in place, not to put pressure on the curds.
+That’s the job of the press: screw it downward until it meets the follower and starts compressing the curds.

 You want the whey to leak out of the draining holes, but it should come out slowly.
 Ideally it comes out clear.
 If the whey is cloudy, you’re using too much pressure and should back the screw up a bit.
 If no whey is coming out, give the screw a turn or two until it starts encountering resistance and clear whey starts coming out again.
 Check on the cheese every 15 minutes for the first hour, gradually screwing the press down farther and farther to apply more pressure to the cheese.